Dental Cleanings And Exams In Webster, TX

 Even adults without tooth decay can benefit from sealants.
 It’s an excellent preventive procedure to protect hard-to-reach back teeth from decay and maintain better dental health.
 Dental sealants can last for years with normal chewing.
 Regular visits to the dentist should be enough to check them and determine if a replacement is needed.

-The Importance of Having a Dental Cleaning and Exam Every Six Months
+What is The Importance of Having a Dental Cleaning and Exam Every Six Months?

-You may not think it’s necessary to come in regularly for a dental cleaning and exam.
-But the fact is that it is extremely important to come in every six months because in that amount of time, tartar and plaque can build up in your mouth and begin to affect your oral health.
-When you come in for a dental cleaning, we will erase tartar and plaque from those hard-to-reach places on your teeth so that your mouth will feel healthy and clean.
+You may not think it’s necessary to come in regularly for dental cleanings and an exam.
+But the fact is that it is extremely important to come in every six months because, in that amount of time, tartar and plaque can build up in your mouth and begin to affect your oral health.
+When you come in for dental cleanings, we will erase tartar and plaque from those hard-to-reach places on your teeth so that your mouth will feel healthy and clean.